 Is Collagen Safe for Dogs?

-Yes, collagen is safe for your dog.
+Yes, collagen is safe and delicious for your dog.
 Collagen chews and supplements can be ingested easily by any pet, and are used to treat and prevent a variety of health issues.

 What are the Benefits of Collagen?